Substrate-specific P2P networking.

 case a single

 0has to be sent back.
-The receiver is then encouraged to close its sending side.

 - Once the handshake has completed, the notifications protocol is unidirectional.
 Only the node which initiated the substream can push notifications.
 If the remote wants to send notifications as well, it has to open its own undirectional substream.